gelic-idealab/3deposit/services/publish-vimeo/README.md

 # 3deposit - Vimeo Service

-This service posts 360 videos to Vimeo and gets metadata from it.
+This service posts 360 videos to Vimeo, gets video data from it, and deletes uploaded videos.

-## Prerequisites
+## Installation

+- Python 3.5
+- Flask
+- PyVimeo
+- requests